lanetix/elasticsearch-filter-append/README.md

 ### `toSearch()`

 `toSearch` is very straightforward.
 It unwraps the accumulated filter.
-It should be called subsequent to calls to `append`. `append` will leave any part of your search that does not affect filtering intact.
-So paging, etc. will be preserved. `append` will also take the latest state of the search/filter into account while chaining.
+It should be called subsequent to calls to `append`. `append` will take the latest state of the search/filter into account while chaining.
 For example, you could go from a query, to a filtered query with a `should` filter, to a filtered query with a `must` filter.

 ## `bool must filter - array`